 - fainting, particularly if anxiety triggers hyperventilation

-Anxiety is not a medical emergency.
+Anxiety alone is not a medical emergency.
 Stress management techniques and psychotherapy can help.
+Medications are also available for ongoing anxiety disorders.

-Allergies, particularly respiratory allergies to things such as pollen and dust, can cause symptoms that include:
+Allergies, particularly respiratory allergies to substances such as pollen and dust, can cause symptoms that include:

 - heavy breathing